 It feels like I've come full circle.
-Five years after leaving the wine industry, I now write about food and farming at The Economist.
+Five years after leaving the wine industry, I now write about farming and finance at The Economist.

-My journey started in 2007, on the Trans-Siberian railway to Ulaanbataar, the capital of Mongolia.
+My journey started in 2007, on the Trans-Siberian railway to Ulaanbaatar, the capital of Mongolia.
 Unlikely as it may sound, this is where I first worked as a wine merchant, for a (sizzling) summer.
-I then made a stopover in Spain, before settling in London in 2009—just as extraordinary measures were being deployed to save the City from the financial crisis.
+I then made a stopover in Spain, before settling in London in 2009—just as extraordinary measures were being uncorked to save the City from the financial crisis.

 At the time, I was still selling wine.
-But these jobs and travels fed my appetite for writing, in particular about emerging markets, economics and the global food system.
-I'm also keen on international relations (which I studied), space travel (from reading more than experience) and quirky financial products (like funds betting on sports).
+But these jobs and travels fed my appetite for writing, in particular about finance, business and the global food system.
+I'm also keen on international relations, development economics and technology (especially when applied to finance or farming).

 I now cover all this by contributing to the finance and business pages of The Economist, where I study the forces, companies and people responsible for shaping the new ways money—and food—moves around the world.